EpF3/arabic-eval/evaluation.md

    - **Key Task**: Tokenize the input using appropriate methods for Arabic text without altering the original content.

 #### 3. Evaluation Metrics Layer
-   - **Description**: This layer is composed of various modules to assess the text based on defined metrics across different levels (character, token, word, clause, sentence, paragraph, response, and prompt + reply).
+   - **Description**: This layer is composed of various modules to assess the text based on defined metrics across different levels (character, token, word, clause, sentence, paragraph, response, and I/O).
    - **Functionality**: Each module will evaluate the raw text according to specific criteria, which include fluency, coherence, and relevance, without any prior normalization of the output.

    - **Evaluation Levels**: